 The spinner dolphin is the only cetacean species that is known to be a year-round coastal resident in the CNMI and Guam.
 They are relatively small, reaching lengths of 7 ft and weighing up to 170 pounds.
 Spinner dolphins are best known for their above-water displays of leaping and spinning several times on their body axis.
 A single spinning leap can include as many as four body revolutions.
 Historically, the presence of dolphins was used by the tuna purse-seine fishery to find tuna.
-Dolphins could become trapped in the nets and drown and stress from being encircled in purse seines has also been documented as a very serious threat to dolphins.
-Currently, tuna imported into the U.S. under the Dolphin-Safe program does not allow the practice of setting on dolphins.
+Dolphins could become trapped in the nets and drown.
+Stress from being encircled in purse-seines has been documented as a very serious threat to dolphins.
+Currently, tuna imported into the United States under the Dolphin-Safe program does not allow the practice of setting on dolphins.